 - Crafts such as: The Art of Wool Felting & Scandinavian Wheat Weaving & Rosemaling

 Norwegian Wood Architecture (from Stave Churches to Modern Lines)

-- Cultural (Nordic Gods; Bryllup: A Norwegian Wedding; Primstav: The Ancient Norse Calendar Stick; & "They Painted Norway: A Historical Look at Norwegian Art")
+- "They Painted Norway: A Historical Look at Norwegian Art"

-A Daughters of Norway lodge had previously existed in San Francisco honoring Anna Kolbjørnsdatter, but the name was spelled, Anna Kolbjørnson.
-The members of the new lodge thought it proper to honor the same woman, but used the appropriate gender ending to her name (i.e. datter).
+A Daughters of Norway lodge had previously existed in San Francisco honoring Anna Kolbjørnsdatter.
+It was the fourth lodge formed in 1908 of the the Døtre Av Norge of the Pacific Coast, but the name was spelled as Anna Kolbjørnson.
+This lodge disbanded in the 1960's and was re-organized in 1988 by Florence Buck and others, when they were beginning new lodges in the San Francisco Bay area.
+The members of the new lodge decided to name the lodge after the same woman, but used the appropriate gender ending to her name (i.e. datter).

 Anna Kolbjørnsdatter is considered the heroine who saved Norway from being captured by the Swedish army.
 She also saved the silver mines in Kongsberg from being taken by Sweden in 1716.

 The lodge logo was designed in 1998 by Charter Member Kay Isaacson (1920-2004), she served as Cultural Director from 1988 - 2004.